Why Obamacare is here to stay

 Majority Leader Mitch McConnell was forced to delay a vote on the Senate's health care bill in large part because of widespread concerns among Republicans that the bill was not going to do enough to ensure low-income people had access to health insurance.
 An independent analysis published Monday from the Congressional Budget Office showed 22 million more Americans would be uninsured under the Republicans' plan and while premiums would go down, out of pocket costs could rise.

+President Donald Trump, expressing frustration with the Senate's progress, suggested Friday morning that if Republicans can't pass a bill repealing and replacing Obamacare, they should repeal it now and work on a replacement plan later.

-"You can't just erase Obamacare and go back," said Georgia Republican Sen. David Perdue.
+But as Georgia Republican Sen. David Perdue put it, "You can't just erase Obamacare and go back."

-Senators worried their subsidies weren't generous enough, that Medicaid would be cut too dramatically.
+Senators have worried their states' subsidies weren't generous enough, that Medicaid would be cut too dramatically.
 Republicans even worried about tax cuts -- expressing a common Democratic talking point that taxes for the wealthy were being cut while the poor were being left behind.

 Sen. Bob Corker, a Republican from Tennessee who is close to leadership, announced he didn't feel comfortable repealing a 3.8% investment tax on the wealthy at the expense of those who were struggling.